project-zot/project-zot.github.io/docs/articles/storage.md

 #### Garbage collection

 After an image is deleted by deleting an image manifest, the corresponding blobs can be purged to free up space.
 However, since Distribution Specification APIs are not transactional between blob and manifest lifecycle, care must be taken so as not to put the storage in an inconsistent state.
 Garbage collection in zot is an inline feature meaning that it is **not** necessary to take the registry offline.
-The zot configuration model allows for enabling and disabling garbage collection (`gc`).
-The model also allows the configuration of a tunable delay (`gcDelay`), which can be set depending on client network speeds and the size of blobs.
+See <a href="#config-gc"><i>Configuring garbage collection</i></a> for details.

 #### Scrub